SylviaOne/Repo-hub/README.md

-## I tried to milk a cow today, but was unsuccessful.
-Udder failure.
+## What do you call a boy who stopped digging holes?
+Douglas.